 We put the rubber band to attach it to the brackets.
-Because of its elastic property, it wants to go back to the normal state.
-So, it starts to apply a force.
+Because of its elastic property, it wants to go back to its normal state.
+So, it starts to apply force.

 So, when the rubber band along with the wires apply force to the tooth through the bracket, the tooth gives pressure on the bone that holds it.
 Because of the pressure chemical reaction occurs within the bone.

 At the site where the pressure is applied, bone resorption occurs.
 That means bone gets dissolved on that site.
 On the other side, the formation of new bone occurs.
 This is called a tension site.